IntegrationWorks/NEMS_Event_Management/NEMS_Test_Harness/README.md

 ## Running the Event Broker

-1. Using a Command Line Interface of your choosing, change directory to the downloaded/cloned repository
+1. Using a Command Line Interface of your choosing, change directory to the downloaded/cloned repository, then to the `NEMS_Test_Harness` directory

 2. Run the following command: